 To what extent is it technically feasible for multiple V2X communications technologies and protocols to be interoperable with one another?
 Why or why not?
 Can this be done in a way that meets the performance requirements for safety of life applications, as they were discussed in the V2V NPRM?
 What additional equipment would be needed to achieve interoperability or changes in standards and specifications?
 What is the projected cost of any necessary changes?
 How soon can these changes and equipment prototypes be available for testing?

-Response:
+Draft Response:

+Interoperability between multiple V2X communications protocols are only feasible if the newer ones of the protocols are specifically architected to provide such interoperability, which requires the newer/secondary protocol(s) to include a mandatory operating mode to transmit and receive messages that can be decoded by the older/primary protocol(s) as well as a mechanism by which the protocol capabilities of the various devices within communication range can be determined.
+Without this degree of protocol interoperability, multiple V2X technologies can, at best, only achieve coexistence (where transmissions by the two protocols do not collide which each other).
+Achieving said coexistence requires equipping each vehicle with two (or more) radios, which increases cost, and may reduce reliability.
+Furthermore, a requirement for multiple radios would impair the safety of life applications by reducing the adoption of V2X technologies by the transportation industry.

+Because the medium access control and physical layers of DSRC are defined in the IEEE 802.11p standard, any other V2X technology needs to be interoperable with IEEE 802.11p.
+The IEEE 802.11 Working Group is currently developing its NGV (Next-Generation V2X) amendment (IEEE P802.11bd) that is specifically designed to provide the required interoperability with IEEE 802.11p, along with coexistence, backward compatibility, and fairness.
+Accordingly, IEEE 802.11bd is the one V2X technology that can be deployed as an enhancement to DSRC.

 NGV has started, that is all we can say for now. cost of going to next evolution 11p and NGV will be lower with the backward compatibility .